 4. Master Object-Oriented Design in Java – Homework + Solutions by Udemy

 - This course is based on Learning By Doing approach in which concepts are taught using articles, and progressively challenging exercises.

-- This course will help you discover the 5 core object-oriented design principles acronym “SOLID”, namely where S stands for Single Responsibility, O for Open/Closed, L for Liskov Substitution, I for Interface Segregation, and D for dependency Inversion.
+- This course will help you discover the 5 core object-oriented design principles acronym “SOLID”, namely where S stands for Single Responsibility, O for Open/Closed, L for Liskov Substitution, I for Interface Segregation, and D for Dependency Inversion.

 - This course also covers 80% of the design patterns which are mostly used in today’s professional software development.
 These include Strategy Patterns, Observer Patterns, Builder Patterns, Factory Method Patterns, Template Method Patterns, and Singleton Patterns.

 - The course is suitable for beginners who need to have knowledge of basic language constructs such as classes, methods, and interfaces.
-Though, there is an additional optional module to learn about object-oriented programming if you are an absolute beginner.
+However, there is an additional optional module to learn about object-oriented programming if you are an absolute beginner.

-It is a short course with currently 5.5 hours of on-demand video on various object-oriented design principles in Java.
+It is a short course with 5.5 hours of on-demand video on various object-oriented design principles in Java.